mudasobwa/qipowl/README.md

 #### :linewide

 Those are not require closings, since they are operated on the _rest_ of the text.
-Support nesting by prepending tags with non-breakable space:
+Support nesting by prepending tags with _non-breakable space_:

     :linewide
       :• : li